AE Screens

 Typewriter+

-Originally a preset, Typewriter+ animates text being typed out.
+Typewriter+ animates text being typed out.
 You can animate in by character, word, or line.
-Easily adjust the speed of the animation by moving the keyframes or changing the default speed setting.
+Adjust animation speed by moving keyframes or modifying default speed settings.

-The up button makes your text flow up (instead of down) based on line breaks within your text.
+The up button enables text to flow upward based on line breaks.

 Highlight, Underline, & Strikethrough